hpi-schul-cloud/resources-api-v1/schemas/resource/README.md

   The unit is seconds.
 The type is float.
   Reference: [IEEE LOM, 4.7][ieee-lom]
 - **contextUrl** (optional)
-  This is the url with moer context about the `url`.
+  This is the url with more context about the `url`.
   The contenxt provides more information about the object like license, versions, ...
   The url best referes to a page using [schema](http://schema.org/).
   Example: